maisonhenrique/maisonhenrique/README.md

 - 📫 E-mail: **maisonhenrique@gmail.com**

-- 📄 I'm a Mechanical Engineer with eight years of experience in product development in the automotive engineering segment. [https://www.linkedin.com/in/maison-henrique](https://www.linkedin.com/in/maison-henrique)
+- 📄 I'm a Data Analyst specialized in Salesforce Marketing Cloud and Looker Studio, with experience in measuring campaigns and journeys through personalized KPIs.
+I have experience in Python and BigQuery.

 <h3 align="left">Connect with me:</h3>
 <p align="left">